nhofman/dualSeq_pipe/README.md

 Required arguments:
   --data DATA_FILE      Path to comma- or tab-separated file that lists all input data.
   --pipeline-config PIPELINE_CONFIG
-                        Path to yaml file that defines rules and rule specific parameters.
+                        Path to YAML file that defines rules and rule specific parameters.
   --outdir OUTPUT_FOLDER, -o OUTPUT_FOLDER
                         Path to output folder.